 (Photo credit: Bit of Ivory Photography)

-While it wasn't a full session, Ryan and I had a few portraits taken at Easter.
+In 2015, Ryan and I had a few portraits taken at Easter.
 (Hello, bangs!)
-And while I was picking out the outfit based on what I wanted to wear for church, I also knew that we had planned to take some pictures at the park before the trees lost all their blooms.
-So I thought about our choices more carefully.
+And while I was picking out the outfit based on what I wanted to wear for church, I also thought about what would look good for pictures at the park.

 I love this little black lace dress, because it can be dressed up or down, but the lace doesn't show up well on camera, so I added the cardigan and scarf for some texture and color.
 Also, because my hair is really dark, I didn't want it to blend in with my dress.
 (This would even be a problem in color photos, so it's definitely something to consider for those with dark hair.)

 Ryan asked what he should wear and I suggested a light blue dress shirt to match the pastel Easter tone of my sweater.
 (Again, complementary colors!)
-But since the color tones are the same, layering a darker sweater over it keeps the black and white photo from being mostly lights.
-(And since our skin tones are so light, that's something we want to balance, especially with my hair being so dark.)
+And layering the gray sweater gives the black and white image a nice mid-tone.

 And again, I didn't want any clothing that would bunch or pull or need adjusting during the session, so I chose a scarf instead of a belt, since the dress doesn't have loops to hold it in place.

 If I had one criticism for this outfit, it would be that the bottom of my dress blends in to his black jeans a bit.
-That might sound a little nit-picky to you and you might be thinking that I'm getting way too scientific for just picking out clothes.
-(I never liked science, but a class on the science of clothes...
-I'd take that!)
-But don't put too much pressure on yourself to find the perfect outfit.
-Sometimes it's hard enough to find a dress that you like!
-But when you know the rules, you'll understand which ones are the most important to you.
-In this case, our main goal was to have an updated photo for my blog and profile photos, I wasn't as concerned about the bottom half of our outfits.
+That might sound a little nit-picky, and in this case, our main goal was to have an updated photo for my blog and profile photos, I wasn't as concerned about the bottom half of our outfits.

 (Photo credit: Andrew and Tianna)

 I also wanted to mention our height difference.
 Ryan is 11 inches taller than me.
 Take a moment to scroll back through the photos and see how short I look.
-I'm even wearing heels in the last photo.
+I'm even wearing heels in some of the photos.
 And that's ok!
 This is who Ryan and I are!
 So embrace the way you guys fit together, whether that means you barely reach the top of his shoulder or you two can stand eye to eye.

 I hope this helps you think through the fit, color, and style of your clothing when you're choosing engagement session outfits.
 Because the right outfit makes all the difference!